Andy Spade Breaks His Silence After Wife Kate Spade's Death

 Andy Spade is speaking out one day after his wife Kate Spade was found dead after apparent suicide.

-In a lengthy statement to the New York Times, the fashion designer's husband set the record straight on some of the reports surfacing in the press.
+In a lengthy statement to E!
+News, the fashion designer's husband set the record straight on some of the reports surfacing in the press.

 "Kate was the most beautiful woman in the world.
 She was the kindest person I've ever known and my best friend for 35 years.
 My daughter and I are devastated by her loss, and can't even begin to fathom life without her.
 We are deeply heartbroken and miss her already," his statement began.
 "Kate suffered from depression and anxiety for many years.
 She was actively seeking help and working closely with her doctors to treat her disease, one that takes far too many lives.
 We were in touch with her the night before and she sounded happy.
 There was no indication and no warning that she would do this.
 It was a complete shock.
 And it clearly wasn't her.
 There were personal demons she was battling."